 The rest of the shoe is going to last the runner quite a while too, as many runners are happy with the distance they get out of the shoe before they start to see any sort of deteriorating with the materials.
 If you are to buy this shoe, expect it to last you for quite a while.

 The responsiveness of the GT 2000 is pretty decent, despite all the cushioning.
 The main points of the Solyte and Gel Cushioning Systems are to provide lightweight cushioning that doesn't take away from the overall responsiveness of the shoe.
 In newer models

 , the shoes do a better job in terms of responsiveness.
 However, the original model still does a pretty good job.

 Obviously, with all the cushioning

 The terrain intended to be run on in the GT 2000 is a hard, flat surface, specifically road or asphalt.
-Like the other models, the AHAR is going to help if you run on other surfaces like grass or dirt, as it is intended to help increase the durability of the shoe.
+Like the other models, the AHAR is going to help if you run on different surfaces like grass or dirt, as it is intended to help increase the durability of the shoe.
 For best results though, it is recommended to be run on the road.

 Another big downfall of the GT 2000 is the price.
-The price really hasn’t gone down much despite new models coming out.
+The price hasn’t gone down much despite new models coming out.
 Slightly less high than the rest of the GT 2000s

 Though for a running shoe as old as this one, the price should be a little bit lower.
 Despite the relatively high price tag, the buyer gets a lot out of the shoe in terms or features that make up the shoe, so it’s really up to the customer to determine if the high price is worth it for the quality of the shoe.